-Created by Hadi from Noun Project Mainstreaming Equality means paying attention to equality, and meeting the General Equality Duty, in all day-to-day work of the Health and Social Care Partnership.
+Mainstreaming Equality means thinking about equality, and meeting the General Equality Duty, in all day-to-day work of the health and social care partnership.

-This includes the way decisions are made; the way people who work for and on behalf of the Partnership behave; how decisions are made when allocating funding, how service activity is measured, and how services are designed.
+This includes the way decisions are made; the way people who work for and on behalf of us behave; how we decide how we spend money and measure how well we are doing, and how we improve our services.